Medication-Assisted Treatment In Memphis, TN

 Speak to one of our Team Members

 Some people hesitate getting help for addiction because they don’t know that medication-assisted treatment in Memphis can be provided to them.
 They worry about the pain of going through detox.
 As a result, many people put off getting treatment.
 Detox West Tennessee understands these concerns.
 We offer medication-assisted treatment in Memphis to make detoxing easier.
 This proven approach helps ease the withdrawal symptoms that can happen during detox.
 The person has a more comfortable time and proves more likely to complete detox.
+Last but not least, we accept Cigna and UHCinsurance to cover costs for those who qualify.

 What is Medication-Assisted Treatment in Memphis?